tbranyen/diffhtml/README.md

 [![Build Status](https://travis-ci.org/tbranyen/diffhtml.svg?branch=master)](https://travis-ci.org/tbranyen/diffhtml)

 Allows you to easily swap out markup and have an intelligent virtual diff patch in the changes.
-Contrast to `innerHTML`/`outerHTML` which blow all elements away when set.
+Contrast to `innerHTML`/`outerHTML` which destroys and creates all elements when set.

 ##### Modify an element and all children